MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-permissions.md

 - Define **Relationships** and **Activities**.
 - Create segments using the **Segment Builder** page.
 - Create measures using the **Measures** page.
-- Manage configuration and enrich customer profiles from the **Enrichment** page (for 1st party enrichments only).
+- Manage configuration and enrich customer profiles from the **Enrichment** page (for first party enrichments only).

 ## Administrator